Tech upstarts threaten TV broadcast model

 Two fledgling technologies could dramatically reshape the $60 billion-a-year television broadcast industry as they challenge the business model that has helped keep broadcasters on the lucrative end of the media spectrum.

-On April 1, a U.S. appeals court rejected a petition by the major broadcasters including Comcast's NBC, News Corp's FOX, Disney's ABC and CBS, to stop a service called Aereo, which offers a cut-rate TV subscription for consumers by capturing broadcast signals over thousands of antennas at one time.
+On April 1, a U.S. appeals court rejected a petition by the major broadcasters including Comcast's NBC (CMCSA.O), News Corp's FOX (NWSA.O), Disney's ABC (DIS.N) and CBS (CBS.N), to stop a service called Aereo, which offers a cut-rate TV subscription for consumers by capturing broadcast signals over thousands of antennas at one time.

 It was the second time in recent months that TV broadcasters failed to block a new technology that undercuts revenue they generate for their television shows.